angeldothycodes/SC-900-JOURNEY/Ep18-Conditional Access.md

 A conditional access policy might state that if a user belongs to a certain group, then they are required to provide MFA to sign in to an application.

+Conditional access policies can be targeted to members of specific groups or geusts.
+For example, you can create a policy to exclude all guest accounts from accessing sensitive resources.

+**Conditional access is a feature of paid Azure Active Directory edition**